 Rugged and largely undeveloped, Oregon’s south coast lures birders to view wildlife seldom encountered.
 The Oregon Islands National Wildlife Refuge is protected habitat for 1.2 million nesting seabirds.

 The South Slough National Estuarine Research Reserve near Charleston, with its 5,000 acres of saltwater marshes and mixed conifer forest, attracts Band-tailed Pigeons and Wrentits.

-The Simpson Reef Interpretive Stop: On Charleston’s Cape Arago Hwy Loop, enjoy excellent views of Oregon’s largest haul-out of seals and sea lions.
+The Simpson Reef Interpretive Stop: On Charleston’s Cape Arago Highway Loop, enjoy excellent views of Oregon’s largest haul-out of seals and sea lions.

 Simpson Beach: Directly below Shore Acres State Park, a path leads to a secluded cove that provides great whale watching and a different view of Shell Island.

 Each Winter and Spring, visitors flock to see gray whales migrate between Mexico and the Bering Sea.
-We have some of the best sites along the coast, at both Shore Acres State Park and Cape Arago State parks offer some of the coast’s best whale-watching.
+Shore Acres and Cape Arago State parks offer some of the coast’s best whale-watching.